rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **uncategorised features** (`BartenderSettings\Basic\Others.ini`):

-* Deleting this file also disables the fix for getting busted while the green "EVADE" bar fills.
+* Deleting this file disables the fix for getting busted while the green "EVADE" bar fills.

 * The red "BUSTED" bar fills when you drive slowly enough and are near a cop who can see you.
 Once the bar is full, the cops apprehend you and end the pursuit in their favour.